mostafa-asg/hugo/content/posts/docker-swarm-golang-services-stack-deploy.md

 localhost:5000/frontend   1                   14599282b8ca        3 seconds ago       196 MB
 localhost:5000/backend    1                   79fb7460e002        15 minutes ago      194 MB
 ```
-## Create Local Repository
+## Create Local Docker Repository
 Until now, we have two images on **node1** only.
-But we have a cluster of 3 machines.If you run a service using docker swarm,each node must get the docker image before it can run our service.
+But we have a cluster of 3 machines.If you run a service using docker swarm,each node must get the docker image before it can run the service.
-We must create a local repository using *docker service*.Run this:
+We must create a local repository using *docker service*.
+Run this command:
 ```
 docker service create --name registry --replicas 1 -p 5000:5000 registry:2
 ```